easyscience/core/PARAMETER_DEPENDENCY_SERIALIZATION.md

 ## Overview

 Parameters with dependencies can now be serialized to dictionaries (and JSON) while preserving their dependency relationships.
-After deserialization, the dependencies are automatically reconstructed using the `unique_name` attribute to match parameters.
+After deserialization, the dependencies are automatically reconstructed using the `dependency_id` attribute to match parameters, with `unique_name` attribute being used as a fallback.

 ## Key Features